rrabinovitch/m2_monster_shop_final/README.md

 # Monster Shop
+"Monster Shop" is a fictitious e-commerce platform where users can register to place items into a shopping cart and 'check out'.
+Users who work for a merchant can mark their items as 'fulfilled'; the last merchant to mark items in an order as 'fulfilled' will be able to get "shipped" by an admin.
+Each user role will have access to some or all CRUD functionality for application models.

-Monster Shop is a ficticious e-commerce platform that authorizes different capabilities based on user type (regular, merchant employee, and admin).
-This extenson is built on a [group project](https://github.com/ajtran303/monster_shop_2005) of the same name, executed the week prior, and serves as the Module 2 final project for Turing School of Software & Design's Back-End Program.
+This extenson was built off of a [group project](https://github.com/ajtran303/monster_shop_2005) of the same name, executed the week prior, and serves as the Module 2 final project for Turing School of Software & Design's Back-End Program.
+The extension implements a feature for merchant employees to set bulk discount rates for all of their inventory.
+Merchant employees have full CRUD functionality on bulk discounts.
+A discount is automatically applied when the quantity of a single item in a user's cart meets the minimum item quantity for accessing a discount.
+An order total takes into account any applied discounts on both the cart page and the order show page after an order has been checked out.
+If a merchant has multiple bulk discounts in the system, the discount that offers the best deal is ultimately applied.

+This project offered a chance to implement and strengthen the knowledge and skills my original team and I have acquired so far this quarter (including MVC structure and conventions, routing, restful conventions, testing using RSpec and Capybara, etc.); and in particular, this was a chance to deepen our comfort with ActiveRecord calls, implement namespacing, authentication, and authorization for the first time.

 ## [Heroku site](https://mysterious-taiga-08229.herokuapp.com/)
-#### Seeded users
+### Seeded users
 * regular user email: regular@email.com, password: "regular"
 * merchant employee email: bike_employee@email.com, password: "employee"

 ## Implementation
-This project was built with `ruby 2.5.3` and `Rails 5.1.7`.
+Built with `ruby 2.5.3` and `Rails 5.1.7`
-Use your favorite environment managers to sort that out!
-#### Set up:
+### Set up:
 ```bash
 $ git clone git@github.com:rrabinovitch/m2_monster_shop_final.git
 $ cd m2_monster_shop_final